UnitedLands/community/info/brewing.md

 - Messages sent to chat will be distorted the more drunk you get.

 ## Sobering Up
 You automatically begin to sober after drinking but can speed up the process by eating bread or drinking milk.
+Eating a golden apple instantly removes all drunk effects.

 ## List of Alcohols
 - Absinthe